aman-kumar29/News-Aggregator/README.md

 # News Aggregator App

-Welcome to the News Aggregator App – a responsive and intuitive React application that allows users to stay informed with the latest news headlines.
-Powered by the News API, this project showcases my skills in front-end development and real-time data integration.
+Welcome to the News Aggregator App – a responsive and intuitive React application that lets users stay informed about the latest news headlines.
+Powered by the News API, this project showcases my front-end development and real-time data integration skills.
-## Amazon S3 bucket deployement link
+## Amazon S3 bucket deployment link
-Steps to deploy it on S3 bucket
+Steps to deploy it on the S3 bucket
-    1. run `npm run build`
+- run `npm run build`
-    2. go to aws account and create a S3 bucket.
+- go to the AWS account and create an S3 bucket.
-    3. change permissions to allow puclic access and static hosting enabled
+- change permissions to allow public access and static hosting enabled
-    4. go and create a bucket policy and save it
+- go and create a bucket policy and save it
-    5. next upload the build folder contents there and then go visit the static hosting section in the properties tab
+- next upload the build folder contents there and then go visit the static hosting section in the properties tab
-    6. click on the link and hurray!!!! your static website has been deployed
+- click on the link and hurray!!!! your static website has been deployed

     - http://new-aggregator-app-amankr29.s3-website.ap-south-1.amazonaws.com/
 ## Features